 If you’re searching in the “Sent” folder, it’s the same process, except click the “To” filter and type the name of the person for whom you sent a particular email.

 If you know a certain email in your inbox or sent folder has an attachment, then click on the “Has Attachments” filter and, voila: Outlook narrows the results down even further.

 That’s right.
 Mice are my little friends.
 They cut my workload in half.
 I used to have what my doctor called “computer back,” which was pretty debilitating.
 She prescribed putting my mouse on the other side of the keyboard and use my other hand to give the inflamed side of my body a break.
 This one single step relieved the pain and quickly allowed my shoulder to heal.

 I thought I’d be horrible wielding a mouse with my weaker hand, but amazingly, I became ambidextrous rather quickly.
 The brain is quick at adapting when it needs to.
-However, moving one mouse back and forth was a waste of time and broke my concentration, so I just plugged another mouse into a USB port and the problem was solved.
-So, give mice a try.
+However, moving one mouse back and forth between hands was a waste of time and breaks concentration, so I just plugged another mouse into a USB port and the problem was solved: Two mice, one on each side working simultaneously!
+Just switch back and forth when one arm gets tired.
+Give it a try.
 It’ll cut both time and pain out of your life.

 4. Clipboard managers

 There are a lot of programs out there, but Ditto is a great option.
 It’s a simple clipboard manager that doesn’t have a character limit and can store many more copied entries than standard clipboard managers allow.
 It’s easy to use and has a ton of extra features that you can ignore if you want to keep things simple or explore for more time-saving techniques.
 Learn more about Ditto.